Boolean-like algebras of finite dimension: Representation Theorems

 \section{Representation Theorems}

-In this section we present two representation theorems: \begin{enumerate} \item[(i)] Any pure $n$BA is isomorphic to the algebra of $n$-central elements of a certain Boolean vector space, namely, the free $n$-generated Boolean vector space over the Boolean algebra of $2$-central elements of $\mathbf A$ (Theorem \ref{thm:rep1}). \item[(ii)] Any member of a variety $V(\mathbf A)$ generated by an $n$BA $\mathbf A$ of cardinality $n$ is isomorphic to a Boolean power of the generator $\mathbf A$ (Theorem \ref{thm:nBA->E[BA]}).
+In this section we discuss two representation theorems.
+Actually, we show that any pure $n$BA $\mathbf A$ is isomorphic to the algebra of $n$-central elements of a certain Boolean vector space, namely, the free $n$-generated Boolean vector space over the Boolean algebra $B_\mathbf A$ defined in Section \ref{sec:ba} (Theorem \ref{thm:rep1}).

+Moreover, for any finite $n$BA $\mathbf A$, any algebra in the variety $V(\mathbf A)$ is isomorphic to a Boolean power of the generator $\mathbf A$ (Theorem \ref{thm:nBA->E[BA]}).
 A notable consequence of this result and of Theorem \ref{prop:nbaprim} is Foster's Theorem for primal varieties (cfr. \cite[Thm.
-7.4]{BS}). \end{enumerate}
+7.4]{BS}).